Mainz: Economy

-Mainz is one of the top three 'European Rising Innovative Cities 2022' and was awarded second place in the 'European Rising Innovative City 2022' category.
+Mainz is one of the top three "European Rising Innovative Cities 2022" and was awarded second place in the "European Rising Innovative City 2022" category.
 In the Future Map 2025, published by Handelsblatt, the city of Mainz was ranked seventh out of 400 German districts and independent cities, making it one of the places with 'high future opportunities'.

 Wine centre

 Mainz is documented to be a wine-growing region since bishop Boniface acquired a vineyard bordering the city wall and further vine plantations in Bretzenheim in 752 and is one of the centres of the German wine industry.
-Since 2008, the city is a member of the Great Wine Capitals Global Network (GWC), an association of well-known wineculture-cities of the world.
+Since 2008, the city is a member of the Great Wine Capitals Global Network (GWC), an association of well-known wine culture cities of the world.
 Many wine traders work in the city.
-The sparkling wine producer Kupferberg produced in Mainz-Hechtsheim and Henkell – now located on the other side of the river Rhine – were once founded in Mainz.
+The sparkling wine producer Kupferberg, produced in Mainz-Hechtsheim and Henkell – now located on the other side of the river Rhine – were once founded in Mainz.
 The famous Blue Nun, one of the first branded wines, was marketed by the Sichel family.
-The Haus des Deutschen Weines (House of German Wine), is located in the city.
+The Haus des Deutschen Weines (House of German Wine) is located in the city.
 The Mainzer Weinmarkt (wine market) is one of the great wine fairs in Germany.